habitat-sh/habitat/README.md

 Let's contrast Bldr's approach with a similar style of work, the Dockerfile.
 The "hello world" of the container ecosystem is Redis - a simple key/value store.
 Here is the dockerfile:

+## What Bldr does for you

+* Automatically build a minimal environment for your application
+* Include dependencies as binary artifacts
+* Specify all the configurable options for the application
+* Configure them from a file, the environment, or a service discovery framework (etc/consul/chef) - in real time
+* Ensure privilege seperation (supervisor de-privileges the service on your behalf)
+* Integrates logging cleanly
+* Provides pluggable interfaces for critical side-car behavior:
+  * Health checks
+  * Smoke testing
+  * Monitoring
+  * Backups

+With the same amount of effort required to put your applicatin in a Dockerfile.
+Or less.

 # Try it